SiliconLabsSoftware/matter_extension/slc/apps/zigbee_light/thread/README.md

 **Button and LED reference:**

-Button and LED behavior depends on the project configuration; refer to the lighting and Zigbee components for application-specific mappings.
+Button and LED behavior depends on the project configuration, refer to the lighting and Zigbee components for application-specific mappings.
 LED 0 typically indicates commissioning/connectivity when WSTK LED Support is installed.

 ## Troubleshooting

 **Commissioning fails**
 - Ensure the Thread Border Router is running and the `operationalDataset` matches your network.
-- In concurrent mode, if Zigbee was commissioned first, Matter commissioning may trigger a Zigbee network leave/restart; re-pair Zigbee devices afterward.
+- In concurrent mode, if Zigbee was commissioned first, Matter commissioning may trigger a Zigbee network leave/restart, re-pair Zigbee devices afterward.

 **Zigbee or Matter control not working**
 - In concurrent mode, ensure Matter was commissioned first to avoid channel conflicts.